ChaseKolozsy/AnkiClient/README.md

 - Media should be kept inside of the `data/media` directory.
 - Anki packages should be kept inside of the `data/apkgs` directory.
 - Csv files should be kept inside of the `data/csv_files` directory.
-- Exported files from Anki should be kept inside of the `data/exports` directory under a subdirectory named after the `username`.
+- Exported files from Anki should be kept inside of the `data/exports` directory under a subdirectory named after the `username` or user profile that the file was exported from.

 ## Contributing